ts-docs/ts-docs/docsPages/Guides/CustomMarkdown.md

 # Custom Markdown

 You can use custom ts-docs markdown syntax in order to make your documentation more informative and prettier.
-You can use this syntax in custom pages and in jsdoc comments!
+You can use this syntax in custom pages and in jsdoc comments.

 ## Linking assets